ballandilin/QuizApp/README.md

-# QizzApp an app made with Flask
+# QuizzApp an app made with Flask